remy/inliner/README.md

     inliner http://remysharp.com > remysharp.html

-### via library

-The inliner.js script requires jsdom to be installed via `npm install jsdom`, otherwise you should be good to run:

-    var inliner = require('./lib/inliner');
+    var inliner = require('inliner');

     inliner('http://remysharp.com', function (html) {
       // compressed and inlined HTML page
       console.log(html);
     });

+Note that if you include the inliner script via a git submodule, it requires jsdom to be installed via `npm install jsdom`, otherwise you should be good to run.

 I plan to include a web service at some point, but obviously this won't be able to access localhost domains.